sahilsaleem2907/Furn/README.md

 ## Front End
 - The application is fully coded in flutter and uses an API to get all the products.
 - Further, ARCore is used to build accurate and usable 3D Models of each product.
-- The UI of this application uses swipeable cards and other animations as shown in the full walkthrough below.
+- The UI of this application uses swipeable cards and other animations.

 ## Backend
 - Furn is connected to a mongoDB Cluster using a custom build API.